tomerlieber/DNS-Sinkhole-Server/README.md

 ## Additional info:
 * Supports reading compressed data according to <a href="https://tools.ietf.org/html/rfc1035">RFC 1035<a> section 4.1.4
 * Supports a valid DNS query of type A only
-* Implements a query timeout of 5 seconds, so for example if a root server doesn’t respond, the server will cancel the request and advance to the next one
+* Implements a query timeout of 5 seconds, so for example if a root server doesn’t respond, the server will cancel the query and advance to the next one
 * The block list file is a text file containing one valid domain name to block per line.
 You can view an example file in the root directory of the project
 * The project was tested with Java 11